Tips Bulletin

 What Is Composting?

 Composting is a unique recycling option to use natural resources to make nutrient rich compost for the garden.
-It keeps kitchen scraps out of the landfill to reduce food waste without producing an abundance of greenhouse gas.
+It keeps kitchen scraps out of the landfill to reduce food waste without producing abundant greenhouse gas.
 Installing a compost system at home helps you move closer to zero waste.
+Read on for helpful ways to compost corn cobs, pumpkins, and other organic material.

 How to Compost Pumpkins